lxmampuya/lxmampuya/README.md

 > **Note on Code Availability:**
-> Some of these projects were developed within private local environments.
-While the source code is not public, I am happy to discuss the technical architecture, implementation challenges, and methodologies.
+> The last 3 of these projects were developed within private local environments.
+While the source code is not public, I am happy to discuss.

 ### Tech